JOIN LOGIN JOIN

 female-space-marines-warhammer-40k-male-sisters-of-battle

-The Sisters of Battle, or Adepta Sororitas, have a unique lore steeped in faith and martyrdom, which starkly contrasts with the genetically engineered might of the Space Marines.
-Introducing Female Space Marines isn’t about replacing the Sisters but diversifying the broader 40k universe.
+The Sisters of Battle, or Adepta Sororitas, have a unique lore steeped in faith and martyrdom and tons of female models, which starkly contrasts with the genetically engineered might of the Space Marines.
+Introducing Female Space Marines isn’t about replacing the Sisters but diversifying the broader Warhammer 40k universe.

-• Aesthetics and Design: The Sisters have a gothic, ecclesiastical design distinct from the utilitarian militaristic look of the Space Marines.
+The Sisters have a gothic, ecclesiastical design distinct from the utilitarian, militaristic look of the Space Marines.
 Female Space Marines could offer a new aesthetic direction, providing hobbyists with more options.

 sister wal hor Adepta Sororitas sisters of battle

-While expanding the Sisters’ lore is crucial, the call for female Space Marines revolves around diversifying an iconic faction.
-Both actions can coexist.
-But again, the only way it may happen is if GW can see the market demand.
+While expanding the Sisters’ lore is crucial, the call for Female Marines revolves around diversifying an iconic and existing faction.
+Both actions can, in theory, coexist.
+However, the only way it may happen is if GW can recognize the market demand.

 Should There Be Male Sisters of Battle or Sisters of Silence?